preflighttech/preflight-tables/README.md

-buttons | No | Components to put above table, such as filtering buttons. htmlTable | No | Set to true to use html table elements when Platform is web. disableSearch | No | Set to true to remove search box. multiSort | No | Set to true to enable multiple column sorting. pageLength | No | Initial page length. setSettings | No | Function to call to set settings data, such as sort and search when those change. refetch | No | A method to call to refetch data or a custom component to receive and handle refetch requests.
+buttons | No | Components to put above table, such as filtering buttons. htmlTable | No | Set to true to use html table elements when Platform is web. disableSearch | No | Set to true to remove search box. multiSort | No | Set to true to enable multiple column sorting.
+For htmlTables, additional columns are selected by shift-clicking.
+For non-htmlTables, columns are selected with unmodified click and must be unselected to remove from sort. pageLength | No | Initial page length. setSettings | No | Function to call to set settings data, such as sort and search when those change. refetch | No | A method to call to refetch data or a custom component to receive and handle refetch requests.
 Gql tables automatically add this--set to false to disable.